Campus-Castolo/m169/competencies/1_definition_services/README.md

 - **Registry:** A centralized repository for storing and managing container images, facilitating their distribution and deployment across different systems.

 ## 6. Understands the dependencies of services and their deployment in a local infrastructure (examples: persistent data storage, networking, and others).

+- **Persistent Data Storage:** This encompasses the strategy and mechanisms for storing data persistently, ensuring that data remains available even after services or systems restart.
+Common technologies include databases and storage solutions.

+- **Networking:** Refers to the configuration and management of communication pathways between different services and components within the local infrastructure.
+It involves considerations such as protocols, routing, and network security.

+- **Other Dependencies:** Encompasses various dependencies that services might have, including external libraries, APIs, or frameworks.
+Managing these dependencies ensures smooth functioning of the services in the local infrastructure.